mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

 In this example, `<em>` is a parent tag with two children (the two `<strong>` tags).
 The `<strong>` tags are siblings to each other.
 Child tags inherit properties from parent tags, but tags don't have any affect on their siblings.
 Child tags can also be parents to their own child tags---passing down their own traits along with those of the original parents ("grandparents").

 As you can imagine, nesting more than a few tags together can make your code  difficult to read---and almost impossible to bugfix.
-When your code involves multiple levels of tags, consider formatting it in a **tree structure.** For instance, the above code could also be written out like this:
+When your code involves multiple levels of tags, consider formatting it in **indented style.** The above code could be written out like this:

         <em>
             <strong>All TV</strong> and no beer make Homer
             <strong>go crazy.</strong>
         </em>

 On each new line, hit the <kbd>tab</kbd> key to indent child tags and line up sibling tags.
 Your text editor will keep track of what level you're on when you press <kbd>enter</kbd>.
 To go "up" a level, press <kbd>backspace</kbd> at the beginning of a line.
 You can also select one or more lines of code and press <kbd>shift</kbd> + <kbd>tab</kbd> to unindent them by a single level.
+Because it's a good habit to get into, I'll be using indented style for most examples from now on.

 There is no limit to how deep the tag hierarchy can go---grandchildren, great-grandchildren, etc.---or how many sibling tags can exist at a particular level.
-As a matter of fact, most webpages are built with long and intricate **tag trees.** But no matter how branches the tree sprouts, the same principle applies: **child tags inherit all the properties of their parents (and grandparents, and great-grandparents.....)** For this reason, writing good HTML is as much about structuring your tags as it is about choosing them.
+As a matter of fact, most webpages are built with long and intricate **tag trees.** But no matter how many branches the tree sprouts, the same principle applies: **child tags inherit all the properties of their parents (and grandparents, and great-grandparents.....)** For this reason, writing good HTML is as much about structuring your tags as it is about choosing them.

 ## Whitespace and the Paragraph Tag: `<p>`